+Execute decisions Assess results Event or Business Disruption Act Orient/Assess What needs to be done?
+Who needs to do it?
+When does it need to be done?
+Who needs to know? ide What happened?
+What does it mean?
+What is impacted?
+Who is impacted?
+Who needs to know?
+When does impact start?
 Gather Information What do we know?

-What do we not know?

-Assess the situation What appears to have happened?
+Assess the situation What do we not know?
+What appears to have happened?
+Potential causes/reasons.

-7 toose the chadren Potential causes/reasons.

 Impacts (both known and likely).

-Expected duration.

-Set Response Goals What do we want to occur?
+Expected duration Set Response Goals Expected duration.
+What do we want to occur?
 What are the concerns?
 What are stakeholder concerns?
 Which additional plans require activation?
 Determine Priorities and Actions What is most important?
 Why is it important?
 What needs to be done?
 Who should implement?
 By when?
 Communications Who currently knows?
 Who needs to be informed and in what timeframe?
 What is the message (what do groups need to know)?
 Who needs to deliver the message?

-Develop the Incident Action Plan Assign tasks

-Coordinate resources

-Track Actions/Priorities Are the actions being accomplished?

-Frequently Revisit Response Goals and Priorities What has been accomplished?

-and Assess if Actions are successful What has changed?
+Develop the Incident Action Plan Assign tasks Coordinate resources Track Actions/Priorities Are the actions being accomplished?
+Frequently Revisit Response Goals and Priorities and Assess if Actions are successful What has been accomplished?
+What has changed?
 Why has it changed?
 What needs to be done?